Daily readings

 7Not because you surpass all nations in number, is the Lord joined to you, and has chosen you, for you are the fewest of any people:

-8But because the Lord has loved you, and has kept his oath, which he swore to your fathers: and has brought you out with a strong hand, and rescued you from the house of bondage, out of the hand of Pharao the king of Egypt.
+8But because the Lord has loved you, and has kept his oath, which he swore to your fathers: and has brought you out with a strong hand, and redeemed you from the house of bondage, out of the hand of Pharao the king of Egypt.

 9And you shall know that the Lord your God, he is a strong and faithful God, keeping his covenant and mercy to them that love him, and to them that keep his commands, to a thousand generations: